miftakh/rsl_mikrotik_rb/README.md

 SNMP Data Retrieval and Storage Script
-This script is designed to retrieve SNMP (Simple Network Management Protocol) data from a list of router IP addresses, extract specific information, and store the gathered data in a CSV file.
-Additionally, there is an option to import the data into a MySQL database.
+This repository contains a Python script designed to streamline the retrieval of SNMP (Simple Network Management Protocol) data from a list of router IP addresses.
+The script utilizes the pysnmp library to establish SNMP communication with the routers, extract specific information, and store the acquired data in a CSV file.
+Additionally, there is an optional feature to import the gathered data into a MySQL database for further analysis.

+Features and Usage
+Efficient Data Gathering:

+The script reads router IP addresses from a router_ips.csv file, allowing you to easily manage and update the list.
+SNMP data retrieval is orchestrated using the pysnmp library, ensuring efficient communication with the routers.
+Customizable Configuration:

+Modify the SNMP community string in the script to match your network configuration.
+Customize SNMP OIDs (Object Identifiers) to target specific data points on the routers.
+Data Extraction and Transformation:

+The script extracts various information from the routers, including uptime, hostname, IP address, hardware details, serial number, temperature, and SFP module power levels.
+Uptime values are converted into human-readable format for easy interpretation.
+Output Generation:

+Retrieved data is compiled into a Pandas DataFrame for organized storage and analysis.
+If successful, the script generates a CSV file named mikrotik.csv containing the gathered data.
+MySQL Database Integration (Optional):

+Uncomment the relevant line in the script to enable data import into a MySQL database.
+Provides the option to establish a connection to a MySQL database, allowing for long-term data storage and more advanced analysis.
+Error Handling:

+The script handles cases where SNMP data retrieval fails for specific IP addresses and maintains a record of failed attempts.
 Prerequisites
-Before using this script, make sure you have the following:

-Python installed on your system (version 3.6 or later).
+Python 3.6 or later installed.
-Required Python packages installed.
-You can install them using the following command: pip install pysnmp pandas mysql-connector-python sqlalchemy tqdm
+Required Python packages installed (pysnmp, pandas, mysql-connector-python, sqlalchemy, tqdm).

-Usage
+Usage Instructions
-Data Preparation:

-Prepare a CSV file named router_ips.csv containing a column named ip_address listing the IP addresses of the routers you want to query using SNMP.
+Prepare a router_ips.csv file with a column named ip_address containing the IP addresses of the routers to be queried.
-Configuration:

-Modify the community variable to match the SNMP community string used by the routers.
-Replace 'public' with your actual SNMP community string if it's different.
+Configure the script by modifying the SNMP community string and, if necessary, the MySQL database connection details.

-Modify the MySQL database connection details in the import_to_mysql function.
-Replace <username>, <password>, <host>, <db> with your MySQL database credentials and details.

-Running the Script:

-Open a terminal or command prompt.

-Navigate to the directory containing the script and the router_ips.csv file.

-Run the script using the following command: python script_name.py
+Run the script using the command: python script_name.py (replace script_name.py with the actual script filename).
-Output:

-The script will retrieve SNMP data from the routers listed in the router_ips.csv file.
-If successful, it will generate a CSV file named mikrotik.csv containing the gathered data.

-Optionally, if you uncomment the import_to_mysql(df) line, the script will attempt to import the data into the specified MySQL database.

-The script will also print the time elapsed during the data retrieval and processing.

-Notes
-The script uses the pysnmp library to perform SNMP queries to retrieve data from routers.

-SNMP OIDs (Object Identifiers) are used to query specific information from routers.
-You can modify the OIDs to gather different types of data based on your requirements.

-The script provides error handling for cases where SNMP data retrieval fails for specific IP addresses.
-Failed IP addresses will be recorded in the failed_ips list.

-Be cautious when using the import_to_mysql function to store data in a MySQL database.
-Make sure to secure your database credentials and validate the data being imported.
+Check the generated mikrotik.csv file for the retrieved data and optionally verify the MySQL database for imported data.

 Disclaimer
-This script is provided as-is and without any warranties.
-Use it at your own risk.
-Always ensure you have proper authorization to access the SNMP devices and follow best practices for data handling and security.
+This script is provided for educational and informational purposes only.
+Users are responsible for ensuring proper authorization to access SNMP devices and adhering to network security best practices.
+The script is offered without warranties, and users should exercise caution when handling sensitive information.